 * Anyone who is very obese (a BMI of 40 or above)

-Therefore, to keep face-to-face contact time and overall appointment length as short as possible, an online screening and consultation process has been implemented.
-You will be sent an electronic consultation form prior to your appointments.
-This will cover COVID-19 specific screening questions as well as general health and wellbeing questions to give me an update on any changes in your health, conditions or symptoms since your previous appointment.
-This will enable me to give you the most beneficial treatment possible in the time we have together.
+Therefore, an online screening and consultation process has been implemented.
+You will be sent an electronic consultation form prior to your first appointment.
+This will cover COVID-19 specific screening questions as well as general health and wellbeing questions for new clients or clients who I have not seen for a long time.
 This form will be very straightforward and is designed to be completed online and returned to me electronically at the push of a button.
 You will not need any particular computer software, printers or scanners, and it also avoids any need for the exchange of pens or paperwork between us at the time of the appointment.

-The reason it’s important to screen for COVID-19 is the fact that we can be asymptomatic and carry it unknowingly.
+The reason it’s important to screen for COVID-19 is the fact that we can be asymptomatic and carry it unknowingly (even if we’ve been vaccinated).
 Additionally, COVID-19 related Coagulopathy (blood clotting) is a part of the disease process that unfortunately affects some people who contract the virus.
 However blood clots can remain for months after the initial isolation and recovery period has passed.
 Blood clotting in general is contraindicated with massage and therefore it’s very important to try to identify whether there is a risk that a client has any underlying blood clots.

 These additional screening questions have therefore been devised in order to help identify any risk factors and symptoms that: